webifycms/app/README.md

 ### Installation

 You can use the WebifyCMS installer or manually to install.
-If you prefer the installer please check [here](https://github.com/webifycms/installer).
+If you prefer the installer, please check [here](https://github.com/webifycms/installer).

 #### Manual Installation